mark-wiemer/minecraft-bedrock/README.md

 And remember -- be patient, ask for help, and always be curious!
 Modding is hard work, and it'll take a lot of time, energy, and boring research to create something awesome.
 But I promise it's worth it!

+## Other resources

+- [Minecraft changelog](https://feedback.minecraft.net/hc/en-us/sections/360001186971-Release-Changelogs): Sometimes when Minecraft changes, our add-ons will break until we make our own changes.
+Always check the changelog!

 ### Completed work

 Explore the repo to find which pack is used for each bit of work.
 Also explore the git history for more details.